Grief and loss. How to cope and live with pain

 There are many misconceptions about grief in our society.

 - Myth 1: Tears are a sign of weakness.
 In fact, crying is natural.
-Pain is liberated only by experiencing pain. otherwise it will manifest as psychosomatic diseases.
+Pain is liberated only by experiencing pain. otherwise it will manifest itself in the form of psychosomatic diseases.

 - Myth 2: Being strong is the best way.
-By allowing ourselves to be vulnerable and express our emotions, we have the opportunity to actually move through the grieving process and heal.
+By allowing ourselves to be vulnerable and express our emotions, we have the opportunity to actually grieve and heal.

 How to help yourself

-Grief has to go at its own pace.
-Don't judge yourself for any feelings or compare yourself to others.
+Grief must proceed at its own pace.
+Don't judge yourself for any feelings and don't compare yourself to others.

 - Let go of feelings.
 Allow yourself to react, even if it's in the form of yelling or being alone.

-- Accept the reality.
-The most important and difficult step is to accept both mentally and emotionally that the loss is real.
+- Accept reality: The most important and difficult step is to accept both mentally and emotionally that the loss is real.

-- Create and move.
+- Get creative and move.
 Music, journaling, and physical activity (walking, running) help release accumulated stress.

 Find new meaning with the help of Minder